 This angelfish is often misidentified as the herald's angelfish (C. heraldi).
 However, Centropyge flavissimus has a uniform chrome yellow body, a blue ring around the eye, and dark-blue edges on the vertical fins, while C. heraldi has a uniform chrome yellow body, often having a slightly orange tinge to it.
 Juvenile lemonpeel specimens have a large, black eyespot on the side of the body, which is often edged with blue.

-The lemonpeel angelfish prefers to live solitary and stays close to shelter.
+The lemonpeel angelfish prefer to live solitary and stay close to shelter.
 It can be aggressive toward other angelfish.
 Two males will fight to the death.
 It is possible to keep a male and female pair or even a trio (one male and two females) of lemonpeel angelfish in the same tank together, provided that it is a large aquarium with plenty of hiding places, and they are introduced into the aquarium at the same time.

 This species is well known for nipping and picking at large polyped stony corals and tridacnid clam mantles.
 The lemonpeel angelfish may also eat some soft coral polyps as well as pick at zoanthids.
 Therefore this fish, as true with most all angelfish, cannot be completely trusted if these invertebrates are present.
 Dwarf angels are territorial and they will pick on less aggressive and smaller tank mates.

 Lemonpeel Angelfish Habitat and Care

 Water quality and tank size are important for lemonpeel angelfish.
 A suitable tank size for a single specimen is a 30-gallon tank.
 A 55-gallon tank is a more appropriate size for a mated pair or a trio.
 They can do well in a typical reef setting, but may eat away at some of the reef structure.
 Be mindful of their tank level preferences and make rock shelters in the tank that are suitable for hiding.